-It’s a paradox of e-commerce: brands and retailers are highly attuned to customer feedback when it comes to adjusting their offerings or improving their products.
-But how many actually ask themselves what their users think about their websites or mobile apps?
-Are these services well-designed?
-Do they make it easy to browse and make purchases?
+It is a paradox of e-commerce, brands and retailers are sensitive to feedback from their customers when it comes to adjusting their offer or improving their products.
+But how many people question what their users think of their sites or applications.
+Are these services well-designed, easy to search and buy?

-Few projects allocate time and budgets for real user testing, yet this feedback is an invaluable source of information.
-In the absence of the ability to conduct such tests, it’s still possible to learn from research like that of the Baymard Institute.
-Below are some translated and illustrated excerpts from their recent study on mobile shopping apps (Mobile App UX Trends: The Current State of Mobile App UX – 10 Common Pitfalls & Best Practices).
+Few projects devote time and budgets to real user testing.
+However, they are a considerable mine of information.
+Without being able to practice them, it is always possible to learn from research such as that of the Baymard Institute.
+Here are some translated and illustrated excerpts from conclusions of their recent study on merchant applications (Mobile App UX Trends: The Current State of Mobile App UX (10 Common Pitfalls & Best Practices).

 Beware of Excessive Promotional Content